gt-cs3220/gt-cs3220.github.io/project4.md

 **Grading policy**

-If you include your screenshot and show ipynb results, you will get at least 3 points regardless of whether your design works or not as longs as you complete all the steps. you should be able to generate riscv.bit file.
+<s> If you include your screenshot and show ipynb results, you will get at least 3 points regardless of whether your design works or not as longs as you complete all the steps.
+you should be able to generate riscv.bit file.
-If your design works on board. (aka, you see out1 or out2 value shows 255), you will get a full credit (5 pts).
+If your design works on board. (aka, you see out1 or out2 value shows 255), you will get a full credit (5 pts).  </s>

+Grades are based on reports and the ability of generating bitstreams.
+If your design cannot be synthesized, you won't get any credits.